![]() |

 keeping aloof from him.
 They do not compete for food to the Whitechest, simple

 it is more easy for them to search for food near to him.
-Whitechest knows,
+Whitechest knows, that

-soil animal - spiders and larvae of insects.
+animal - spiders and larvae of insects.
 Huge turkeys peck these invertebrates.

 When the porcupine goes out, having to had eaten the next tuber, ostrich turkeys